 While royalty embraced these beautiful birds for centuries, they were kept by commoners as well.
 The original Ringneck was the beautiful "parrot green" with his rose and white ring set off by his black bib or what we call his "tuxedo."
 The colorful mutations began to show up in the 1920's.
 First came the Lutino and then the Blue.
 Although the blue mutation was one of the first developed, and although we have many, many new and amazing mutations, we, at The Beak, still find the blue to be the most popular pet color.

 And from these three colors, somehow it seems we have continued to create new mutations.
-From the handsome Grey and soft Silver, the fallow and cinnamon mutations of the solid colors, the beautiful Turquoise and, of course, the Violet and Cobalt mutations – as if it were possible to make the Blue more beautiful, it has now been done.
+From the handsome Grey and soft Silver, the fallow and cinnamon mutations of the solid colors, the beautiful Turquoise and, of course, the Violet and Cobalt mutations – as if it were possible to make the Blue more beautiful, it has now been done, visit casino francais en ligne to make extra money.
 Then the Pieds and the Lacewings, each of these in multiple colors.
 Next comes the clear heads and the clear tails, also in the multiples of color like casino en ligne.

 Obviously the Indian Ringneck is the breeders' dream bird, always creating a sense of intrigue and anticipation.
 This same concept became the Ringneck's plight as well.
 Breeder after breeder produced more and more Ringnecks until the pyramid became very broad at the bottom and you needed to move with the newest color to stay in the game.